dgeb/json-api/format/index.md

 }
 ```

-Multiple primary documents **SHOULD** also be represented as an array:
+Multiple primary documents **SHOULD** also be represented as members of an array:

 ```javascript
 {